-Greg Garland is chairman and CEO of Phillips 66.
+Greg Garland is chairman and CEO of Phillips 66, a diversified energy manufacturing and logistics company.
 A chemical engineer, Garland has more than 30 years of industry experience in technical and executive leadership positions within the oil and natural gas and chemicals industries.

 Garland began his career with Phillips in 1980 as a project engineer for the Plastics Technical Center.
 He later worked as a sales engineer for Phillips' plastics resins, business service manager for advanced materials, business development director, and olefins manager for chemicals.

-He serves on the Board of Directors for DCP Midstream, the Board of Amgen, the Board of the National Petroleum Council, the Board and Executive Committee of the American Petroleum Institute, the Board and the Executive Committee of Junior Achievement for Southeast Texas, the Board for The Greater Houston Partnership and as a member of the Engineering Advisory Board for Texas A&M
+He serves on the Board of Directors for DCP Midstream, the Board of Amgen, the Board of the National Petroleum Council, the Board and Executive Committee of the American Petroleum Institute, the Board for The Greater Houston Partnership, as a member of the Engineering Advisory Board for Texas A&M University and as Chairman of Junior Achievement for Southeast Texas.

 Garland received a Bachelor of Science degree in chemical engineering from Texas A&M University in 1980.